bellatrixlise1-netizen/TeamSynergy-PythonProject/README.md

 * Guessing Game

  **Purpose of the Repository** <br>
- The purpose of this repository is to add two separate functions into same code file using command line to get familiar with the git and gihhub environment.
+ The purpose of this repository is to add two separate functions into same code file using command line to get familiar with the git and github environment.